What is the best anti-inflammatory protein powder?

 Chronic inflammation, on the other hand, is not normal nor healthy.
 It occurs when the immune response lingers, and can cause white blood cells to attack healthy tissues and organs.
 Chronic inflammation is known to play a significant role in the pathophysiology of numerous chronic diseases, such as cardiovascular disease, type 2 diabetes mellitus, and cancer.

 Making changes to your diet is one of the best ways to reduce chronic inflammation and the risk of chronic disease.
 Eating foods with anti-inflammatory properties, for example, has been shown to modify the inflammation response in the body.
-One such food is eggs.
+One of these foods is eggs.
 Eggs contain a variety of bioactive compounds that can curb inflammation, and the part of the egg with the most anti-inflammatory properties is the egg white.

 Why drink wholesome?

-Our main ingredient is egg whites, which makes drink wholesome a good protein powder for the anti-inflammatory diet.
-For those of you who cannot eat eggs, we also make vegan protein powders with chickpeas.
-Although chickpeas are not celebrated like eggs for being anti-inflammatory, research shows that they too can help curb inflammation.
-Chickpeas are a good source of phenolic compounds, especially isoflavones, which exhibit anti-inflammatory properties.
+drink wholesome is made with egg whites, which makes it good protein powder for the anti-inflammatory diet and a great addition to anti-inflammatory protein shakes.
+For those of you who cannot eat eggs, we also make vegan protein powders with almonds.
+Although almonds are not celebrated like eggs for being anti-inflammatory, research suggest that they too can help curb inflammation.
+Almonds reduce C-reactive protein (CRP) levels, a marker of inflammation associated with increased heart disease risk.
 What really makes drink wholesome the best anti-inflammatory protein powder, however, is its short ingredient list.

 drink wholesome is dairy-free.